-The online Master of Engineering in Engineering Management (MEEM) is designed for experienced engineering professionals who want to develop superior skills in managing engineering projects, products and services.
+The master’s in engineering management online is designed for experienced engineers who want to develop superior skills in managing engineering projects, products and services.

 Complete this degree on your own time through fully online coursework and learning tools.Learn More